 These Homemade Bread Bowls have a crisp crust, soft and tender interior, and are perfect for holding your favorite soups and dips.
-The dough is based on a basic bread recipe that can also be used to make pizza, rolls, and breadsticks.
+The yeast dough is based on a basic bread recipe that can also be used to make pizza, rolls, and breadsticks.

 Homemade Bread Bowls